syncfusion-content/javascript-docs/js/api/ejUploadbox.md

 Uploadbox supports both synchronous and asynchronous upload.
-This can be achieved by this property asyncUpload.
+This can be achieved by using the asyncUpload property.

+Synchronous Upload -
+Selected files will be sent on the application form post action.

+Asynchronous Upload -
+Selected files will be sent to the server handler by using the AJAX Post.